The strongest objections — and the honest answers

 They deserve the most honest answer we have.

-Start with what fixing climate actually requires in physical terms.
-Not in policy terms — in physical terms.
-The atmosphere currently holds approximately 420 parts per million (ppm) of CO₂.
+Start with what fixing climate actually requires — both in physical terms and on a sufficient timescale.
+Not in policy terms.
+In what the planet actually needs, measured in land, carbon, and centuries.
+The atmosphere currently holds approximately 427 parts per million (ppm) of CO₂ (NOAA, 2024).
 To restore a stable climate, that number needs to come back down to somewhere near 280 ppm — the pre-industrial baseline.
 Getting there requires not just stopping new emissions but actively pulling existing CO₂ back out of the atmosphere.
 At the scale required, that means restoring the living systems that do that work — forests, grasslands, wetlands, soils, and ocean ecosystems.
-At the scale required, that means restoring approximately 90% of the land currently used for industrial agriculture and development back to functioning ecosystems.
+At the scale required, that means restoring eighty to ninety percent of the land currently used for industrial agriculture and development back to functioning ecosystems.

-Ninety percent.
+Eighty to ninety percent.
 That is not a policy preference.
-That is the math.
+That is what the carbon math requires.

 Now ask the question: what does a growth-based economy do with land?
 It converts it.
 Forest becomes farm.
 Farm becomes suburb.
 Suburb becomes city.
 Every stage of economic growth in human history has been powered by converting natural systems into productive ones.
 That is not a flaw in capitalism — it is capitalism's central mechanism.
 Growth requires conversion.
 Restoration requires the opposite of conversion.
 These two imperatives are not in tension.
 They are geometrically incompatible.

-A growth-based economy cannot restore 90% of the land.
+A growth-based economy cannot restore eighty to ninety percent of the land.
 The system will not allow it — not because of bad intentions, but because of its own internal logic.
 Every acre restored is an acre removed from the productive base the economy depends on.
 Every ecosystem recovered is a resource stream interrupted.
-The pressure to convert will always reassert itself, through policy, through markets, through the simple arithmetic of a system that must grow or contract.
+The pressure to convert will always reassert itself, through policy, through markets, through the simple arithmetic of a system that must grow or die.

 This is why carbon pricing falls short.
 This is why the Paris Agreement cannot get there alone.
 This is why the Green New Deal, for all its ambition, cannot finish the job.
-Not because the people behind them are wrong — they are right about the direction.
+This is why universal basic income, for all its compassion, cannot address it — it puts a floor under people while leaving intact the structure converting the land above them, and in a world of full automation, eliminates the only pathway anyone ever had to rise above that floor.
+Not because the people behind these efforts are wrong — they are right about the direction.
 But because they are attempting to solve a problem that is larger than the system they are operating inside.
 The system actively resists the solution.
 It has to.
 That is what systems do.

 Now add time.
 Even if every partial solution were deployed perfectly tomorrow — renewables at full scale, carbon pricing universally applied, nature-based solutions maximally funded — the temperature does not come down for centuries.
 The CO₂ already in the atmosphere will keep warming the planet long after emissions reach zero.
-The feedbacks already triggered — permafrost methane, ocean heat absorption, ice-albedo loss — will continue driving temperature upward for decades.
+The feedback loops already triggered — Arctic methane releasing from thawing permafrost, the oceans returning the CO₂ they absorbed, and deep ocean heat continuing to surface — will continue driving temperature upward for decades.
 The graph does not bend quickly.
 It bends slowly, over generations, and only if the drawdown is sustained continuously across political cycles, economic crises, wars, elections, and the thousand other forces that have historically interrupted every long-term commitment humanity has ever made.

 No partial solution survives that timescale inside the current system.
 Not one.
 Because the current system changes its priorities every four years.

-A word on the 90% figure, because it will be asked.
-Why 90% and not less?
-Because the carbon math requires it.
+A word on the eighty to ninety percent figure, because it will be asked.
+Why that range and not less?
+Because the carbon math requires it — both in volume and in time.
 At lower restoration percentages, the drawdown is too slow to avoid the worst temperature overshoot on any meaningful timescale.
-90% is the number that gets the job done within centuries rather than millennia.
+Fifty percent restoration does not produce half the result in the same time.
+It produces a fraction of the result across a timescale so long that the feedback loops outrun the recovery.
+Eighty to ninety percent is the range that gets the job done within centuries rather than millennia.
+The specific percentage within that range depends on how effectively solar radiation management reduces temperatures during the transition — a coupled variable that is the subject of active analysis.
 And why not 100%?
-Because people need somewhere to live — and the 10% allocated to human settlement in the Trust Collective is the most thoughtfully designed, lowest-footprint, highest-quality human habitat ever conceived.
+Because people need somewhere to live — and the ten percent allocated to human settlement is designed to be the lowest-footprint, highest-quality human habitat the framework can achieve.
 Ten percent of habitable land, housing ten billion people at a standard of living most people today have never had access to.
-The Living City document describes what that 10% actually looks like — for anyone who wants to see the vision in full.
+The ring city model — described in The Living City — is one proposal showing how that is achievable in roughly ten percent of habitable land, with room to spare.
+It is not the only way.
+It is one demonstration that the math works.
+The specific designs are proposals.
+The principle is locked.

 The Trust Collective is not radical because it wants to be.
 It is radical because the problem is.
-The solution requires restoring 90% of the land.
-Restoring 90% of the land breaks the growth economy.
+The solution requires restoring eighty to ninety percent of the land.
+Restoring that land breaks the growth economy.
 Breaking the growth economy means replacing money as the organizing principle of civilization.
 Replacing money requires a governance system that cannot be captured, corrupted, or reversed by the next election cycle.
 Each step follows from the one before it with the force of logic, not ideology.

 There is no version of fixing climate that leaves the economic system intact.
 The economic system is the mechanism generating the problem.
 Patching the mechanism while leaving it running is not a solution.
 It is a delay.